Empress Meishō: Post-reign and death

+Upon her abdication she received the title Daijō Tennō.
+In 1692 her 70th birthday saw many celebrations with two paintings made, now considered important cultural properties.

+Empress Meishō died aged 72 in 1694.

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.
 Even during those years in which the court's actual influence outside the palace walls was minimal, the hierarchic organization persisted.

 In general, this elite group included only three to four men at a time.
 These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
 During Meishō's reign, this apex of the Daijō-kan included: